harness/developer-hub/release-notes/feature-flags.md

 ##### Fixed issues in the Javascript SDK

-- Emit flags as part of polling intervals using POLLING_CHANGED event (FFM-9045)
+- Emit flags as part of polling intervals using POLLING_CHANGED event.
+(FFM-9045)

 #### September 11, 2023